 Automatic collection maps

-When you create a map you can also map collections of the types, even nested, automatically.
+When you create a map, you can also map collections of the types, even nested, automatically.
+This applies for normal maps, async maps (including IAsyncEnumerable<T>) and projection maps.

 // Create a new list